gdiaz384/py3translationServer/README.md

     - This is overtly required for fairseq + CPU + multiprocessing.
 If this is not available, the model will always be preloaded instead.
     - Install with: `pip install psutil`
     - psutil is also currently needed when launching the UI via the included convinence function to terminate it when closing py3translationServer.
+        - Launching the UI when psutil is not available should probably be disabled at some point.
+Until then, a zombie process is left on the system if the UI is launched without psutil to close it.
+Close it manually after shutting down py3translationServer.
+One way of accomplishing this is to launch py3translationServer using a shell script wrapper to have the shell process close the UI subprocess upon exiting.
 - Usage with fairseq requires fairseq.
 See: **As Needed: Install fairseq** and **fairseq Resources**.
 - Usage with CTranslate2 requires CTranslate2.
 See: **As Needed: Install CTranslate2** and **CTranslate2 Resources**.
 - Usage with the Streamlit UI requires Streamlit.
 See: **Regarding the Streamlit Web UI**.